-Critical Incident (hereafter referred to as incident) reports are essential methods of documenting, evaluating and monitoring certain serious or severe occurrences, and ensuring that the necessary people receive the information.
-These guidelines describe the information that the ASD need to carry out their monitoring and oversight responsibilities.
+Summary: The 2016 Critical Incident Report Guidelines are provided to the Designated Agencies and Specialized Services Agencies (hereafter referred to as Agency) and supersedes all pre-existing reporting guidance provided by the Department of Disabilities, Aging & Independent Living; Developmental Disabilities Services Division (DDSD) and Adult Services Division (ASD) (hereafter referred to as DAIL).
+Critical Incident Reports (hereafter referred to as CIR) are essential methods of documenting, evaluating and monitoring certain serious occurrences, and ensuring that the necessary people receive the information.
+These guidelines describe the information that DAIL needs to carry out their monitoring and oversight responsibilities.
 Content reflects standard definitions, applicable populations for required reporting, timelines, and methods for reporting incidents.
+Questions or request for clarifications should be made to DAIL.